By Chloe Lutts

 Best Dividend Picks of 2012

-I few weeks ago, I announced the best-performing Investment Digest Top Picks from 2012 to our Investment of the Week readers (you can have a look at the issue here.)
+I few weeks ago, I announced the best-performing Investment Digest Top Picks from 2012 to our Investment of the Week readers.
 Today, I’m sharing the winning Dividend Digest selections.

 But since most of our Digest subscribers are looking for income when they buy Dividend Digest recommendations, the income Top Picks’ price appreciation is less important than it is for the Investment Digest picks.
 So I calculate the Dividend Digest Top Picks’ performance a little differently, adding in dividends to find the investment’s total return (price appreciation + dividends paid) over the past year.